Biden appeals to Black voters and says he’s working toward an ‘immediate ceasefire’ in Gaza during Morehouse commencement

 By Michael Williams and Donald Judd, CNN

-Washington (CNN) — President Joe Biden on Sunday addressed the war between Israel and Hamas while delivering a commencement address at Morehouse College, saying he’s called for an “immediate ceasefire to stop the fighting and bring the hostages home.”
+Washington (CNN) — President Joe Biden touted his administration’s efforts to place Black Americans into the highest echelons of political power during a Sunday commencement address at Morehouse College, while also acknowledging the anguish simmering among young people across the US over the humanitarian crisis in Gaza.

+The president, speaking to graduates at a preeminent college for Black men, delivered a forceful call for a ceasefire between Israel and Hamas in Gaza paired with the release of Israeli hostages – while urging a long-term political solution to the crisis.

-“What’s happening in Gaza and Israel is heartbreaking: Hamas’ vicious attack on Israel, killing innocent lives and holding people hostage; innocent Palestinians caught in the middle of all this -– men, women and children killed or displaced and in desperate need of water, food and medicine,” the president said.
-He described the situation in Gaza as a “humanitarian crisis.”
+“What’s happening in Gaza and Israel is heartbreaking: Hamas’ vicious attack on Israel, killing innocent lives and holding people hostage; innocent Palestinians caught in the middle of all this – men, women and children killed or displaced and in desperate need of water, food and medicine,” the president said.

-The president then delivered a forceful call for a ceasefire paired with the release of hostages.
-He also urged a long-term political solution to the conflict.

-Biden said his administration “has been working on a deal as we speak,” saying officials were “working around the clock” to greatly increase humanitarian aid to Gaza.

-Biden’s remarks came as some faculty and students at the college opposed the decision to allow him to address graduates because of his continued support for Israel.

-The announcement last month that Biden will be delivering the Morehouse commencement sparked outrage from a portion of the school’s faculty, prompting the school’s provost to convene an open forum in late April to address those concerns.
-But even amid the controversy, the school has been steadfast that it will not rescind Biden’s invitation, which was first extended in September – before the war began.
+Biden faced a delicate balancing act ahead of his speech at Morehouse, where some students and faculty members opposed the president’s presence on campus because of his stalwart support for Israel’s campaign against Hamas.
+The White House worked for weeks to quell concerns, and it hoped the address would give Biden an opportunity to better connect with young Black men, a group that has been increasingly moving away from the president, according to recent polls.

+Biden and his campaign know the support of Black Americans will be critical for his chances of returning to the White House – especially in battlegrounds such as Georgia, where the president delivered Morehouse’s commencement, and Michigan, where he travels later Sunday to attend an NAACP dinner.

+Prior to Biden’s remarks, the school’s valedictorian in his speech invoked the name of one of its most famous alumni, the Rev. Martin Luther King Jr., to call for an end to the violence in Gaza.

+DeAngelo Fletcher said it was his “stance as a Morehouse Man – nay, as a human being – to call for an immediate and permanent ceasefire in the Gaza Strip.”

-During Biden’s speech, one student unfurled a Palestinian flag, while others turned their seats away from him.
-But it was not clear whether the president was able to see those acts of protest.
-He delivered his speech without any noticeable interruption.
+And as Biden began speaking, some graduates took part in a silent protest; one unfurled a Palestinian flag, while a handful of others turned their backs to the president.
+But Biden delivered his speech without any noticeable interruptions.

-Due to that backlash, and in anticipation of protests, the White House last week sent Stephen Benjamin, the director of its office of public engagement, to Morehouse to speak with some of the students.

-During a Thursday news briefing at the White House, Benjamin said he and the students had a wide-ranging conversation, including on the conflict in the Middle East.
+Biden acknowledged young Americans’ frustrations about the crisis in the Middle East and said the issue hits close to home.

+“It’s one of the hardest, most complicated problems in the world, and there’s nothing easy about it – I know it angers and frustrates many of you, including my family,” Biden said.
+CNN has previously reported first lady Jill Biden has privately expressed concern over the humanitarian toll in Gaza.

 Over the last several months, Biden has largely shied away from addressing large crowds of young people on college campuses, a change that came shortly after his January remarks on abortion rights at Virginia’s George Mason University were interrupted more than a dozen times by protesters outraged at his continued support for Israel in its war in Gaza.

-Note: This story and headline have been updated with additional information Sunday.